Toronto history » Blog » Toronto Tax History

 No time to read?
 Get a summary

-If you opened your property tax bill in 2024 or 2025 and felt your jaw hit the floor, you weren’t alone.
+As a result, If you spread your attribute revenue enhancement pecker in 2024 or 2025 and feel your jaw impinge on the story, you were not unequalled.

 Here is the definitive, 50-year history of Toronto property taxes.